piyush-g0enka/Wires_and_Gates/README.md

  # Wires Logic Gate Evaluator

  ## Overview
- This project implements a visual and programmatic simulation of digital logic gates using ASCII circuit diagrams.
+ This project implements a programmatic simulation of digital logic gates using a combination of NAND gates through ASCII circuit diagrams.
  It can:
  - Load a circuit diagram from a `.txt` file.
  - Parse it into a grid.